GoogleCloudPlatform/community/tutorials/kotlin-springboot-app-engine-java8.md

     **Note**: If the command fails with `Google Cloud SDK could not be found`, make sure the environment variable `GOOGLE_CLOUD_SDK_HOME` is set to the root directory of where you installed the Google Cloud SDK.

-1. Once the deploy command has completed, you can run
+1. Once the deploy command has completed, you can run the following to see your app running in production on App Engine in the browser:

         gcloud app browse

-    to see your app running in production on App Engine in the browser.
-Not however that this application does not respond to the root endpoint.
+    **Note** This application does not respond to the root endpoint.
 Once the browser is open with the correct URL, you need to append `/message` to it.

 ## Update your application